trothtech/uft/doc/meta.md

     META attribute value

+For example:

+    META NAME filename

+where

+    filename    is the name of the file about to be sent

 ## Command Response

 Unless otherwise indicated,
 all `META` commands result in a 200 series ACK.

 Primary commands should not be used as attribute names.
-In other words, `USER` should not be sent as metadata.
+For example, `USER` should not be sent as metadata.
 It is not an attribute.
 Even `TYPE` (though it might seem to be an attribute) is excluded from the META suite.
+See the exclusions section below.

 ## Command Sequencing

 `META` should come after `TYPE` and must come after `USER`.

 `META` must come before `DATA`.

+## Exclusions

+The following command verbs are not allowed to follow `META`:

+    ABORT
+    AGENT
+    AUXDATA
+    CPQ
+    DATA
+    EOF
+    FILE
+    HELP
+    META
+    MSG
+    NOOP
+    PIPE
+    QUIT
+    TYPE
+    USER